wp-plugins/wp-app-studio/readme.txt

 == Upgrade Notice ==
 = 4.1.2 =
 Fixed data corruption issue related to generation history log.
-Previous generation log will be deleted upon update to make it compatibale with future updates.
+Previous generation log will be deleted upon update to make it compatible with future relases.
 Added a clear history log button on generation page.
 = 4.1.1 =
 Fixed issue with importing WPAS applications: "Attached to Entity" was not imported correctly and left blank for forms.
 = 4.1 =